payloadcms/payload/packages/admin-bar/README.md

 }
 ```

 Checks for authentication with Payload CMS by hitting the [`/me`](https://payloadcms.com/docs/authentication/operations#me) route.
-On success, renders an admin bar with simple controls to navigate to the following:
+If authenticated, renders an admin bar with simple controls to do the following:

-- Admin dashboard
+- Navigate to the admin dashboard
-- User account
+- Navigate to the currently logged-in user's account
-- Current collection
+- Edit the current collection
-- New collection
+- Create a new collection of the same type
 - Logout

 The admin bar ships with very little style and is fully customizable.

 ### Dynamic props

-Client-side routing requires that we update the admin bar with fresh props on each route change.
+With client-side routing, we need to update the admin bar with a new collection type and document id on each route change.
 This will depend on your app's specific setup, but here are a some common examples:

 #### NextJS

-For NextJS apps using dynamic-routes, you may need to return the collection type from `getStaticProps`:
+For NextJS apps using dynamic-routes, use `getStaticProps`:

 ```
 export const getStaticProps = async ({ params: { slug } }) => {
   const props = {};

-  const pageReq = await fetch(`${process.env.NEXT_PUBLIC_API_URL}/api/${COLLECTION_NAME}?where[slug][equals]=${pageSlug}&depth=1`);
+  const pageReq = await fetch(`https://cms.website.com/api/pages?where[slug][equals]=${slug}&depth=1`);
   const pageData = await pageReq.json();

   if (pageReq.ok) {